libo990418/libo990418.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Molecular Solutions to Scientific Challenges Using Theory and Computation
+subtitle: Solving Scientific Challenges through a Computational Lens into the Molecular World

 profile:
   align: right